gnarmis/wombat/README.md

 # Kilotau Blog

-A static blog made using Hakyll.
+A static blog made using Jekyll.

+Author: @gnarmis.